opnsense/plugins/www/nginx/README.md

 ## Frontend Development

-The nginx plugin is special in it's implementation because it needs some advanced functions (frontend and backend) to work.
+The nginx plugin is special in its implementation because it needs some advanced functions (frontend and backend) to work.

 Since the scripts are bigger and contain some templating,